 Subjects in the History and Philosophy of Science and Technology (HPST) examine the history of scientific and technological development, the nature and philosophical implications of the knowledge and methods involved in this development, and the historical dynamics of scientific and technological change.
 Subjects in Science, Technology, and Society (SCTS) examine the social, economic, environmental and political dimensions of scientific and technological change, especially in the twentieth century.

-6200 Science and Technology Studies
+Science and Technology Studies

-Year 1 MATH1032 or MATH1042 or both MATH1011 and MATH1021 Any Level I HPST or SCTS unit 5 elective Level I units
+MATH1131 or MATH1141 or MATH1011 MATH1231 or MATH1241 or MATH1021 Any Level I HPST or SCTS unit 5 elective units